 Our Associate of Applied Science degree curriculum* with a Business Management concentration prepares you for a variety of management career opportunities at private, government, or not-for-profit organizations.
-The program is designed to provide you with a solid academic foundation in accounting, business concepts, and other necessary skills to work in a dynamic and competitive marketplace.
+This business management program gives you the flexibility to get a degree while working full-time and is designed to provide you with a solid academic foundation in accounting, business concepts, and other necessary skills to work in a dynamic and competitive marketplace.

 Empowered to Succeed

 As a graduate of the AAS in Business Management program*, you will be prepared to:

 - Identify accounting standards principles and be able to prepare basic financial statements.

 - Identify business organization concepts and theories and be able to write a basic Business Plan.